davidim22/davidim22.github.io/index.md

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1jyDptup0WG8moOHrUzttQo1W82c7Mxv_?usp=sharing)

-<div style="text-align: justify">The purpose of this project is to use natural language processor to categorize each sentence in the abstract.
+The purpose of this project is to use natural language processor to categorize each sentence in the abstract.
 I will be following the [*PubMed 200k RCT: a Dataset for Sequenctial Sentence Classification in Medical Abstracts*](https://arxiv.org/abs/1710.06071) research paper to create the model.
-Additionally, I will be training on 20k dataset instead of 200k because of technical limits.</dev>
+Additionally, I will be training on 20k dataset instead of 200k because of technical limits.

 <center><img src="images/SkimLit_photo.png?raw=true"/><center>